edouardpineau/edouardpineau.github.io/index.md

 #### 2016-2017: Msc Machine Learning
 ##### [Paris-Dauphine University & ENS Paris-Saclay](https://dauphine.psl.eu/formations/masters/mathematiques-et-applications/m2-mathematiques-apprentissage-sciences-humanites)

+---

 #### 2014-2016: Msc Applied Mathematics for Financial Engineering
 ##### [Paris-Dauphine University](https://dauphine.psl.eu/formations/masters/mathematiques-et-applications/m2-ingenierie-statistique-et-financiere)

 #### 2010-2013: Bsc Applied Mathematics and Economics
 ##### [Paris-Dauphine University](https://dauphine.psl.eu/formations/licences/mathematiques)

+---

 ## Recent published research

 #### [Seq2VAR: multivariate time series representation with relational neural networks and linear autoregressive model](https://link.springer.com/chapter/10.1007/978-3-030-39098-3_10)

+**Short abstract**: linear vector autoregressive models (VAR) are common multivariate time series (MTS) modeling tools.
+In particular, sparifying VAR models enable to extract information about causality underlying the data.
+Yet, when we have a large dataset of MTS, fitting a sparse VAR in each sample is not tractable.
+We propose to leverage de recent advances on time series representation with relational neural network to show that we can robustly and efficiently extract linear causality from MTS samples.

+---

 #### [Variational Recurrent Neural Networks for Graph Classification](https://rlgm.github.io/papers/9.pdf)

+**Short abstract**: graph can be seen as sequences of nodes.
+With node ordering methods and sequence modeling tools, we can greedily learn representation of graphs for classification.

+---

 #### [A simple baseline algorithm for graph classification](https://arxiv.org/abs/1810.09155)

+**Short abstract**: graphs have exotic features like variable size and no trivial alignement.
+To compare graphs, they need to be represented with features that are invariant no node ordering and consistent with changes in graphs (e.g. node or edge addition).
+A feature that satistisfies the aforementioned properties is the Laplacian spectrum.
+We show that it is a simple but competitive baseline for graph classification.

+A deeper analysis of the results is given [here](https://arxiv.org/pdf/1912.00735.pdf).